acomjetu/sample-database-online-electronics-store/README.md

 To create the database, log in as a user with administrator privileges and then run the main script "online_store.sql"

-You can also use the scripts that create the various elements of the database in the correct order indicated below (the scripts required to correctly create the database are marked, the other scripts are optional):
+You can also use the scripts that create the various elements of the database in the correct order indicated below:

 sequences.sql > tables.sql > inserts.sql